anthonyjsmith/anthonyjsmith.github.io/_posts/2016-03-28-dating-easter-a-brief-and-inadequate-guide.md

 ---
 title: 'Dating Easter: a brief (and inadequate) guide'
+description: One of the outcomes of the meeting of Anglican primates in January was an agreement to work towards a fixed date for Easter.
+What's that all about then?
 date: 2016-03-28 12:02:53.636835000 +01:00
 ---
 One of the outcomes of the meeting of Anglican primates in January was [an agreement to work towards a fixed date for Easter](http://www.christiantoday.com/article/anglican.primates.agree.to.set.fixed.common.date.for.easter/76730.htm).
 What's that all about then?
 That's what I've been wondering, and I thought I'd try to find out.